mlabs-haskell/hydra-auction/doc/spec.md

   -- the auction fees for all delegates must be covered by the starting bid length delegates > 0 &&
-  -- there must be at least one delegate utxoNonce == utxoRef
+  -- there must be at least one delegate
-  -- the `utxoRef` that the seller consumed in the announcement transaction -- corresponds to the `utxoNonce` set in the auction terms
 ```

 The seller must ensure that the `delegates` defined in the auction terms